Ovulation Pregnancy Calculator

 Naegele's Rule for Estimated Due Dates

-If conception occurs during your fertile window, our tool acts as an instantaneous due date calculator.
+If conception occurs during your fertile window, our tool acts as an instantaneous pregnant calculator.
 Obstetricians universally use Naegele's rule for this: Take the first day of your LMP, add 7 days, subtract 3 months, and add 1 year.
 This equates to a standard 280-day (40-week) human gestational period.

-Understanding the 4 Phases of Your Menstrual Cycle
+Understanding the 4 Phases of Your Ovulation Period

-To truly master a menstrual cycle tracker, you must understand the four distinct biological phases your body undergoes every month:
+To truly master a period ovulation calculator, you must understand the four distinct biological phases your body undergoes every month:

 • 1.
 Menstrual Phase (Days 1-5): The shedding of the uterine lining (endometrium) due to low estrogen and progesterone levels.
 This is the bleeding phase.